 Suriname’s fixed-line infrastructure is reasonably reliable in the more populated coastal region, though poor in the interior.
 Fixed teledensity and broadband penetration are slightly lower than average for Latin America and the Caribbean, while mobile penetration is significantly above the regional average and much higher than would be expected given the country’s relatively low GDP per capita.

-Many Surinamese have up to three mobile lines with different providers, pushing penetration figures upward of 182%.
+Many Surinamese have up to three mobile lines with different providers, which has pushed up penetration figures although the number of subscribers has fallen in recent years as consumers have responded to economic pressures.
 The mobile market supports only two players: Telesur (trading as TeleG), and Digicel (part of Digicel Group, a significant operator across the Caribbean region).
 In early 2015 Digicel acquired the only other operator, Uniqa, which only had about 5,000 subscribers.
 In January 2017 Digicel signed a deal to host the MVNO Transatel, which operates in a number of markets across the Caribbean and Latin America.

 Although other ISPs offer dial-up and webmail services, Telesur is the only provider of fixed broadband, primarily using DSL technology.
 The company since 2013 has built out a fibre network in pars of Paramaribo.